ymontmarin/adamsrt/README.md

 - For this project, we strongly relied on the [torch framework](https://github.com/pytorch/pytorch).

 - All the experiments present in the paper and in the tabular were run on the cluster infrastructure of [valeo.ai](https://github.com/valeoai)

+- We used the valeo.ai cluster gpu infrastructure

+- We thank Gabriel de Marmiesse for his precious help to conduct successfully all of our experiments